Forest Resources Management Plan

 The DNR will make the draft plan available for comment during summer or fall 2022.

 Minnesota and Northeast Iowa Morainal Section information

-The Minnesota and Northeast Iowa Morainal Section will be the planning area going forward.
-This ecological section covers approximately 9.2 million acres, stretching nearly 350 miles from Polk County in northwestern Minnesota to the Iowa border, and includes approximately 33,650 acres of state-managed forest land.
-Glacial deposits, including rugged to hummocky moraines, drumlins composed of rolling till, and sand plains within moraines, define landforms in the section.
+The Minnesota and Northeast Iowa Morainal section covers approximately 9.2 million acres, stretching nearly 350 miles from Polk County in northwestern Minnesota to the Iowa border, and includes approximately 33,650 acres of state-managed forest land.
+Glacial deposits, including rugged to hummocky moraines, drumlins composed of rolling till, and sand plains within moraines, define landforms in the Section.
 The forest ecosystems within this ecological section include aspen and oak savannas and woodlands, mesic forests dominated by sugar maple, basswood, and northern red oak, and floodplain and terrace forests along river valleys.
 Defining or unique features of this part of the state include: